 * Extra drop cloths for large rooms

-Ladder– Since most of our jobs are far from home (an airplane ride away and ladders are hard to fit into luggage), it is very important that there be a ladder available on site.
-If your ceiling is 12 feet high, a 6-foot ladder will not be tall enough, but an 8 to 10 foot ladder is.
+Ladder– For most ceilings a 6 foot ladder is sufficient.
+If your ceiling is 12 feet high, a 6-foot ladder won't be tall enough, but an 8 to 10 foot ladder would be.

 Chances are that your ceiling surface is in the range of possibilities and should be no problem.